-CNN anchor Anderson Cooper has lived a pretty extraordinary life—and he's only just turning 50 years old today.
+CNN anchor Anderson Cooper has lived a pretty extraordinary life.
 Check out some revealing information about Cooper’s modeling past, his run-ins with Charlie Chaplin, and how he nearly wound up with the CIA.

 1. HE PARTIED WITH CHARLIE CHAPLIN.